playfultechnology/visual_anagrams/readme.md

 This repository contains code to generate visual anagrams and other multi-view optical illusions.
 These are images that change appearance or identity when transformed, such as by a rotation, a colour inversion, or a jigsaw rearrangement.
 Based on the paper "Generating Multi-View Optical Illusions with Diffusion Models" by [Daniel Geng](https://dangeng.github.io/), [Aaron Park](https://inbumpark.github.io/), and [Andrew Owens](https://andrewowens.com/) available at [[Arxiv](https://arxiv.org/abs/2311.17919)].

+For a video introduction and demonstation, please see https://www.youtube.com/watch?v=KxiQRMe2BN4

 ## Installation

 ### Environment